A Brief History of Computing, starting in 150 BC

 machines were typically programmed in machine code or assembly.

 - 1960's: IBM's System/360, which adds microcode and binary backward compatability.

 - 1964: Seymore Cray's CDC 6600 achieves amazing performance using superscalar

-processing, caching, newfangled transistors, liquid cooling, and offloading I/O
+processing, newfangled transistors, liquid cooling, and offloading I/O

 to dedicated "peripheral processors", which were hyperthreading-style barrel processors.